- Options: MA/MRes Composition, PG Dip Composition, PG Cert Composition (Please note, this course was previously MMus Composition)

 Composers and sound artists who have visited us to talk about their work include Joanna Bailie, Gavin Bryars, Kim Cascone, Jem Finer, Graham Fitkin, Kathy Hinde, Tom Johnson, Liza Lim, Steve Martland, Miller Puckette, Phill Niblock, Michael Pisaro, Scanner, Matthew Shlomowitz, Dennis Smalley, Jo Thomas, Chris Watson, Judith Weir, and Trevor Wishart.

 We also run a regular series of presentations by visiting composers that brings together MA and PhD students with staff and colleagues from other disciplines.
-Industry and academic speakers also present their work at the commercially-orientated Music Think Tank (recent speakers include Paul Brindley, CEO Music Ally; Paul Gray, Musicians Union; Vick Bain, BASCA; Chris Carey, EMI; Will Page, chief economist PRS for Music; John Minch CEO Boosey and Hawkes/Imagem).
+Industry and academic speakers also present their work at the commercially-orientated Music Think Tank (recent speakers include Paul Brindley, CEO at Music Ally; Paul Gray; Musicians' Union; Vick Bain; BASCA; Chris Carey from EMI; Will Page, chief economist PRS for Music; John Minch, CEO of Boosey and Hawkes/Imagem).

-On graduation from the programme, we aim for you to develop core problem-solving, analytical and critical skills to support you in the changeable and unpredictable work environment.
+Our aim is that on graduation from the programme, you'll have developed core problem-solving, analytical, and critical skills to support you in the changeable and unpredictable work environment.

 Facilities and resources

-Networked music technology labs with highly specified workstations running core software including Pro Tools, Logic, MAX/MSP, Macromedia suites, and Final Cut.
+As an MA Composition student, you'll have access to networked music technology labs with highly specified workstations, running core software including Pro Tools, Logic, MAX/MSP, Macromedia suites, and Final Cut.

-- A variety of portable sound-recording equipment, digital cameras etc.
+- A variety of portable sound-recording equipment and digital cameras

 - A purpose-built concert hall with excellent acoustics and PA